Pikachu: Promotion and merchandise

 As the mascot of the franchise, Pikachu has made multiple appearances in various promotional events and merchandise.
 In 1998, then Topeka, Kansas Mayor Joan Wagnon renamed the town "ToPikachu" for a day, and the renaming was repeated in 2018 by Mayor Michelle De La Isla with the release of the Pokémon Let's Go games.
 Another promotional stunt, used to promote Pokémon's debut in the United States, involved dropping 700 Pikachu plushes into a field by plane, while skydivers leapt from the planes and drove off in Pikachu themed cars.
 A "got milk?" advertisement featured Pikachu on April 25, 2000.
 A Pikachu balloon has been featured in the Macy's Thanksgiving Day Parade since 2001, with different balloon designs being introduced since.
 Pikachu was the subject of an internet meme, known as "Surprised Pikachu," where a screencap of Pikachu looking shocked in an episode of the anime is used as a reaction image.

 Collectible cards featuring Pikachu have appeared since the initial Pokémon Trading Card Game released in October 1996, including limited edition promotional cards.
 One of these collectible cards was "Pikachu Illustrator", limited to about 20-40 printed in 1998, and was auctioned off for about $55,000 in 2016, and then $375,000 in 2021.
 Another card, sold in 2022, went for nearly a million dollars.
 For the franchise's 25th anniversary, The Pokémon Company announced special trading cards in 2021, each featuring 25 Pikachu drawn by 25 artists.
 A promotion at the Van Gogh Museum in Amsterdam featured exclusive Pokémon Cards of Pikachu wearing Van Gogh's grey felt hat.
 It was pulled from the exhibition due to safety concerns after scalpers mobbed the store when it came out.
 Several employees at the museum were suspended due to reported embezzlement of a large number of the cards.
 The card was later restocked in an attempt to dissuade scalpers, who had been re-selling cards at high prices.
 The character has also been used in promotional merchandising at fast-food chains such as McDonald's, Wendy's, and Burger King.

 Pikachu and ten other Pokémon were chosen as Japan's mascots in the 2014 FIFA World Cup.
 ANA Boeing 747-400 (JA8962) planes have been covered with images of Pokémon including Pikachu since 1998.
 In 2021, the first Pokémon Jet (Boeing 747-400D) featuring entirely Pikachu debuted.
 As part of the intro for the first game of Major League Baseball's Tokyo Series in 2025, Pikachu entered the field wearing jerseys for the Los Angeles Dodgers.
+From April to June 2026, a Pikachu plush toy floated aboard the International Space Station, completing 67 days in orbit alongside astronauts such as Sophie Adenot.
+This was to promote World Space Week 2026, with the European Space Agency partnering with the Pokémon Company.